Florida man sentenced in Giuliani-related fraud case - WTMJ

 Prosecutors said Correia told the investor that Giuliani had agreed that his likeness could be used as the “face of the company.”

 Giuliani, a former New York City mayor who served as ex-President Donald Trump’s personal lawyer, has confirmed he was promised $500,000 to consult with the company.
-Prosecutors have not alleged Giuliani did anything wrong and he was only referred to in court papers and at the sentencing as “Attorney-1.”
+Prosecutors have not alleged Giuliani did anything wrong and he was only referenced in court papers and at the sentencing as “Attorney-1.”

 Defense attorney William J. Harrington said his client had good intentions and spent thousands of hours trying to develop the business.